nervosys/AutonomySim/docs/build_macos.md

 Only macOS **Catalina (10.15)** has currently been tested.
 Theoretically, AutonomySim should work on higher macOS versions and Apple Silicon hardware, but this path is not offically supported.

-We've two options - you can either build inside docker containers or your host machine.
+There are two options:

+1. Build inside Docker containers
+2. Build on your host machine

 ## Docker